rhoot/Gw2Browser/README.md

 ============

 Opens a Guild Wars 2 .dat file and allows the user to browse and extract its files.
-Currently supports viewing power-of-two textures and binary files.
-The decompression algorithm for non-power-of-two textures is yet to be figured out.
+Currently it supports viewing power-of-two textures, models, and binary files.

 When a .dat file is opened, it will first index the file.
 This makes it *a lot* faster to re-open the same .dat.
 Unfortunately, every time the .dat changes it